viamrobotics/docs/docs/getting-started/installation.md

 This tutorial requires the following hardware:

-* A Raspberry Pi Single Board Computer
+* A Raspberry Pi single board computer
 * A microSD card
-* An internet connected computer
+* An internet-connected computer
 * A way to connect the microSD card to the computer (ex, microSD slot or microSD reader)

 Before installing the Viam [RDK](../../appendix/glossary#rdk_anchor), you will need a Raspberry Pi running a 64-bit Linux distribution.